 GeneCards Summary for HTR1D Gene

 HTR1D (5-Hydroxytryptamine (Serotonin) Receptor 1D, G Protein-Coupled) is a Protein Coding gene.
-Diseases associated with HTR1D include migraine and schizophrenia.
+Diseases associated with HTR1D include migraine with or without aura 1 and obsessive-compulsive disorder.
 Among its related pathways are Signaling by GPCR and CREB Pathway.
-GO annotations related to this gene include serotonin receptor activity and serotonin binding.
+GO annotations related to this gene include G-protein coupled receptor activity and serotonin binding.
 An important paralog of this gene is HTR1F.

 UniProtKB/Swiss-Prot for HTR1D Gene

 G-protein coupled receptor for 5-hydroxytryptamine (serotonin).
 Also functions as a receptor for ergot alkaloid derivatives, various anxiolytic and antidepressant drugs and other psychoactive substances.
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors, such as adenylate cyclase.
 Signaling inhibits adenylate cyclase activity.
 Regulates the release of 5-hydroxytryptamine in the brain, and thereby affects neural activity.
 May also play a role in regulating the release of other neurotransmitters.
 May play a role in vasoconstriction.